LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/Skeleton.rst

       SplittingStep integration.

-      If a *user_data* pointer needs to be passed to user functions called by an inner integrator then it should be attached here by calling :c:func:`ARKodeSetUserData()`.
-This *user_data* pointer will only be passed to user-supplied functions that are attached to an inner integrator.
-To supply a *user_data* pointer to user-supplied functions called by the outer integrator the desired pointer should be attached by calling :c:func:`ARKodeSetUserData()` after creating the SplittingStep
-      memory below.
-The *user_data* pointers attached to the inner and outer integrators may be the same or different depending on what is required by the user code.
+      If a *user_data* pointer needs to be passed to user functions called by a partition integrator then it should be attached here by calling :c:func:`ARKodeSetUserData()`.
+This *user_data* pointer will only be passed to user-supplied functions that are attached to a partition integrator.
+To supply a *user_data* pointer to user-supplied functions called by the SplittingStep integrator, the desired pointer should be attached by calling :c:func:`ARKodeSetUserData()` after creating the SplittingStep memory below.
+The *user_data* pointers attached to the partition and SplittingStep integrators may be the same or different depending on what is required by the user code.

-      Specifying a rootfinding problem for a partitiona integrator is not supported.
+      Specifying a rootfinding problem for a partition integrator is not supported.
 Rootfinding problems should be created and initialized with SplittingStep.
 See the steps below and :c:func:`ARKodeRootInit()` for more details.

 #.
 Create a SplittingStep object